'I told PSG in July I wanted to leave' - Mbappe admits he sought summer exit amid Real Madrid interest

 - Can Solskjaer turn misfiring Man Utd around with daunting fixtures on the horizon?

-PSG sporting director Leonardo admitted that Mbappe had requested a transfer after the summer window closed, while also accusing Real of using underhand tactics in their pursuit of the World Cup winner.
+PSG sporting director Leonardo admitted that Mbappe had requested a transfer after the summer window closed, while also accusing Madrid of using underhand tactics in their pursuit of the World Cup winner.

-Mbappe has now confirmed that he expressed his desire to move on, but has dismissed any suggestion that he also rejected several chances to pen fresh terms with the Ligue 1 club.
+Mbappe has now confirmed that he expressed his desire to move on, but has dismissed any suggestion that he also rejected several chances to sign fresh terms with the Ligue 1 club.

-The French striker has told RMC Sport : "People said I turned down six or seven extension offers, that I don't want to talk to Leonardo anymore, that's absolutely not true.
+The France international told RMC Sport : "People said I turned down six or seven extension offers, that I don't want to talk to Leonardo anymore, that's absolutely not true.

-"I asked to leave, because from the moment I did not want to extend, I wanted the club to have a transfer fee to have a quality replacement.
+"I asked to leave, because from the moment I did not want to extend, I wanted the club to have a transfer fee to be able to sign a quality replacement.

-"It is a club which brought me a lot, I have always been happy, the four years that I spent here, and I still am.
-I announced it early enough that the club can turn around.
-I
+"It is a club which has given me a lot, I have always been happy, the four years that I spent here, and I still am.
+I announced it early enough that the club can react.

-"I wanted everyone to come out grown-up, to go out hand in hand, to make a good deal, and I respected that.
-I said, if you don't don't want me to leave, I will stay."
+"I wanted everyone to come out of this stronger, that we leave hand in hand, to make a good deal, and I respected that.
+I said, 'if you don't don't want me to leave, I will stay'."

 Will Mbappe leave in 2022?